johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-02-18-typescript-eslint-no-unused-vars/index.md

 The `argsIgnorePattern`, `caughtErrorsIgnorePattern`, `destructuredArrayIgnorePattern`, and `varsIgnorePattern` settings are the ones that respect the `_` prefix.
 You have to set them all to `^_` to make it work. `^_` is a regular expression that matches any string that starts with an underscore.
 So if you actually had a different convention for ignoring variables, you could change this to match your convention.

-Incidentally, you have to explicitly set `caughtErrors` to `"all"` to make the `caughtErrorsIgnorePattern` setting work.
-This is because the default value of `caughtErrors` is `"none"`.
+Incidentally, you have to explicitly set `args` to `"all"` and `caughtErrors` to `"all"` to make the `argsIgnorePattern`/`caughtErrorsIgnorePattern` settings work.
+If you don't, the settings are ignored.

 There's an `ignoreRestSiblings` setting specified above that we'll get to in a minute.
 First of all, let's see how the linting we've activated works in practice.
 Here's some code that demonstrates the settings in action:

 ```ts
 export function demoTheProblems(